Alabama Butterfly Atlas

 ID Tip: Black bar on lower edge of dorsal (upper surface) forewing.
 Bottom of hindwing is angled rather than rounded.

-Chrysalis: Chrysalides are green with faint dark markings and a faint white and black line near the head and thorax.
-They may sometimes be highly patterned.
-Chrysalides appear somewhat flattened and have a short point on the head.
-Often formed on the host plant.
+Chrysalis: Green with faint dark markings; faint white and black line near head and thorax.
+Sometimes highly patterned.
+Short point on head.
+Often formed on host plant.

-Barred Sulphur males are typically seen actively patrolling for females.
+Males are typically seen actively patrolling for females.
 Courtship is an amazing sight!
 An amorous male sidles up to a potential female partner and unhinges a forewing and then proceeds to wave it in her face while simultaneously releasing sex-inducing pheromones.
 If she is previously unmated and sufficiently impressed, mating occurs.
 Freshly emerged males engage in puddling behavior.

 Distribution and Abundance